This is Not a Sequel: Chapter 1

 The flame caught with a soft whoomp that sounded too loud in the dark.

-Her phone buzzed on the counter.
+The phone buzzed on the counter.

 Slack.

-Lady didn’t pick it up.
-She watched it vibrate itself into silence like a trapped insect.
+It vibrated itself into silence like a trapped insect.

-Then it buzzed again.
+Then again.
 A second message.
-Then a third.
+A third.

 Sure, I can take that.
+No problem.
+I’m still up.

 She flipped the phone over.

-A green dot next to Ronda’s name.
+Green dot next to Ronda’s name.
 That meant Ronda was awake.
 That meant Ronda had been awake.
 That meant the deck still wasn’t done, or the numbers still didn’t look right.
 Or worse, someone had asked a question in a thread and nobody wanted to be the last person to respond because the last person became responsible.

 She turned the phone face-down again.